 Yelling at your kids can become a hard habit to break but it can also be quite damaging.
 This one simple strategy stops me from yelling at my kids and it can work for you too.

-It is a parenting moment forever etched in my mind.
+It is one moment that I yelled at my kids that is forever etched in my mind.
 Each time I think of it, my heart sinks and my stomach churns.
 Nevertheless, I want it to stay with me.